tsanjumkausar/tsanjumkausar/README.md

 # 👋 Hi, I'm TS Anjum Kausar

 Welcome to my GitHub!
-I'm an aspiring software developer and a third-year B.Tech student in Information Science Engineering.
+I'm an aspiring Software Developer and a pre-final year B.Tech student in Information Science Engineering.

 ## 🚀 About Me

 Hi there!
 I’m a third-year B.Tech in Information Science Engineering student with a deep passion for AI, web development, and exploring the limitless possibilities of technology.
 As a curious learner and hands-on creator, I thrive on turning innovative ideas into reality.
 Beyond coding, I’m a fierce and determined individual who believes in breaking barriers and paving the way for others.
 Excited to connect, learn, and grow while making my mark in the tech world!

-## 🌱 Currently Learning

-- Deepening my skills in React and Node.js
-- Exploring data structures and algorithms
-- Diving into AI and machine learning concepts

 ## 🔧 Tech Stack